jainl28patel/Starve-free-Reader-Writer-Problem/README.md

 ## Required Functions
 * The data structures used in the starve free solution are as follows:
 1. Process class
-2. Queue class for blocked processes/threads
-3. Semaphore class
+2. Semaphore class
-4. Signal function
+3. Signal function
-5. Wait function
+4. Wait function

 <br>